nigel-thornberry-lab/weight-loss-surgery-australia/LEAD-MAGNETS-PLAN.md

 - [ ] **Years of Experience** - Minimum 5 years performing bariatric procedures

 **Compliance Note:** These are objective, verifiable facts, not medical recommendations.
+Note* We have already done this for them!
+All that infomration can be found in our surgeon profile
 ---

 #### **Section 2: Surgical Experience & Outcomes ✓**